MoneyLion/enterprise-cx-code-challenge/README.md

 ```

 ```
-Scenario: Available offers shall be sorted by recommendation score by default Given a data set of available offers
+Scenario: Available offers shall be sorted by Annual Percentage Yield by default Given a data set of available offers
   When I view the application
-  Then offers shown are sorted by recommendation score
+  Then offers shown are sorted by Annual Percentage Yield
 ```

 ```